cis3296f22/ottomh/README.md

 To report any issues and/or bugs, please open an issue and include the following information so we can better understand and solve the problem:
 * State what the issue is
-* What you did to encounter this issue so that we can replicate it
+* What did you do to encounter this issue so that we can replicate it
-* What your browser you were using and what version is it
+* What browser you were using and what version was it
 * Additionally, if you're running the game on a local machine, what operating system and version were you using

 If you would like to make a feature request, please include in the title "Feature request:".
-For example, "Feature request: add light mode"
+For example, "Feature request: add light mode".

 ### Running Tests